yramis/python_code_to_check_C/README.md

 The Electric Field Function is defined inside the Runge_Kutta defined function.

-w0 - Frequency of the Electric Field.
+w0 - Frequency of the Electric Field (a.u).

-A  - Amplitude of the Electric Field.
+A  - Amplitude of the Electric Field (a.u).

-dt - Time-step of the numeric solver.
+dt - Time-step of the numeric solver (a.u).

-t0 - Start-time of the simulation.
+t0 - Start-time of the simulation (a.u).

 precs - The accuracy of the numerical solver.